acacheung/moonshine-cms/src/pages/menu/phase-1.md

         title: '''Shine Famous Bacon Wrapped Stuffing Bites '
     title: To Get Ya Started
   - description: >-
       Shareable 'Shine Classics Available in Small or Large Portions.
-Don’t forget to add your favorite protein or fixin’s!
+Don't forget to top it off with your favorite proteins, fixins, sides & sauces to any dish.
     items:
       - description: >-
           New Mexican Hatch Pepper Chickpea Chili Verde with Roasted Hatch